Water testing: Publication of test methods

+Homeland security

+The Homeland Security Presidential Directive 7 (HSPD-7), issued December 7, 2003 by the United States Department of Homeland Security (DHS), designated EPA as the sector-specific agency for the water sector's critical infrastructure protection activities.
+HSPD-7 was replaced by Presidential Policy Directive 21 (PPD-21) on February 12, 2013.
+All EPA activities related to water security are carried out in consultation with DHS.
+Possible threats to water quality include contamination with deadly agents, such as cyanide, and physical attacks such as the release of toxic gaseous chemicals.

 Regulatory challenges and debates

 Hydraulic fracturing

 The Energy Policy Act of 2005 created a loophole that exempts companies drilling for natural gas from disclosing the chemicals involved in fracturing operations that would normally be required under federal clean water laws.
 The loophole is commonly known as the "Halliburton loophole" because Dick Cheney, the former chief executive officer of Halliburton, was reportedly instrumental in its passage.
 Although the Safe Drinking Water Act excludes hydraulic fracturing from the Underground Injection Control regulations, the use of diesel fuel during hydraulic fracturing is still regulated.
 State oil and gas agencies may issue additional regulations for hydraulic fracturing.
 States or EPA have the authority under the Clean Water Act to regulate discharge of produced waters from hydraulic fracturing operations.

 In December 2011, federal environment officials scientifically linked underground water pollution with hydraulic fracturing for the first time in central Wyoming.
 EPA stated that the water supply contained at least 10 compounds known to be used in fracking fluids.
 The findings in the report contradicted arguments by the drilling industry on the safety of the fracturing process, such as the hydrologic pressure that naturally forces fluids downwards instead of upwards.
 EPA also commented that the pollution from 33 abandoned oil and gas waste pits were responsible for some degree of minor groundwater pollution in the vicinity.

-In January 2013, the Alaska Oil and Gas Conservation Commission, which is responsible for overseeing oil and gas production in Alaska, proposed new rules for regulating hydraulic fracturing in the state, which contains over two billion barrels of shale oil (second only to the Bakkan) and over 80 trillion cubic feet of natural gas.
-Companies will be required to conduct water testing at least 90 days prior to and up to 120 days after hydraulically fracturing a well, which includes analysis of pH, alkalinity, total dissolved solids, and total petroleum hydrocarbons.
-The proposed rules necessitate disclosure of the identity and volume of chemicals used in fracturing fluid.
-See Alaska Oil and Gas Conservation Commission.

 In February 2013, the state of Illinois introduced the Illinois Hydraulic Fracturing Regulatory Act, H.B.
 2615, which imposes strict controls on fracturing companies, such as chemical disclosure requirements and water testing requirements.
 The bill includes baseline and periodic post-frack testing of potentially affected waters, such as surface water and groundwater sources near fracturing wells, to identify contamination associated with hydraulic fracturing.
 Fracturing wells will be closed if fracturing fluid is released outside of the shale rock formation being fractured.